SAP-archive/SDK-python/README.md

 if response.intent == YOUR_EXPECTED_INTENT:
   """Do your code..."""

-"""Performs a voice file request on Recast.AI"" response = client.file_request(open(YOUR_FILE, 'rb'), token=YOUR_TOKEN, language=YOUR_LANGUAGE)
+"""Performs a voice file request on Recast.AI""" response = client.file_request(open(YOUR_FILE, 'rb'), token=YOUR_TOKEN, language=YOUR_LANGUAGE)

 if response.intent == YOUR_EXPECTED_INTENT: